 - it helps on the ground with the implementation of certain academy policies;

 - it offers challenging but positive and proactive support to the Principal;

 - it regularly reviews the academy's performance in relation to the KPIs (Key Performance Indicators).

 Regional Governance – Regional Governing Body (RGB)

-The Kent Regional Governing Body governs Goodwin Academy, for information on the role of the RGB and its members please follow the link here
+The Kent Regional Governing Body governs Goodwin Academy, for information on the role of the RGB, members and minutes from meetings please follow the link here

 The Board of Directors